Burger King Burn that Ad

 What is the conversion mechanic?

-A staged sequence of overtaking cars that gets attention, then provides directions to the next Burger King.
+A staged sequence of overtaking cars gets attention, builds appetite, then provides directions to the next Burger King.

 What is the underlying business aim?

-To drive immediate, local store visits and Whopper purchase intent from a high-propensity audience in transit.
+The goal is immediate local store visits and Whopper purchase intent from a high-propensity audience already in transit.

-Why it lands psychologically
+Why this lands

-What to steal from Whopperface
+What to steal from attention-for-reward mechanics

 A few fast answers before you act